On the uniform positivity of $F$-signature under reduction modulo $p$: Introduction

 In light of this (partly conjectural) correspondence and the result of Aberbach--Leuschke mentioned above, Carvajal-Rojas, Schwede and Tucker \cite{CRST} proposed the following conjecture: \begin{conj}[\textup{\cite[Question 5.9]{CRST}}] If $\Spec R$ is of klt type, then $s(R)>0$. \end{conj}

 By the ``only if" direction of Conjecture \ref{klt vs SFR}, if $\Spec R$ is of klt type, then $R \bmod p$ is strongly $F$-regular, hence $s(R \bmod p)>0$.
 Nevertheless, the limit of $s(R \bmod p)$ as $p \to \infty$ may be zero, which presents a serious obstacle.
 In dimension two, Conjecture~\ref{CRST conjecture} is straightforward, as two-dimensional klt type singularities are finite quotient singularities, for which the $F$-signature is explicitly computable.
-Singh \cite{Singh05} proved Conjecture~\ref{CRST conjecture} when R is a (localization of a) toric ring, Caminata et al.~\cite{CSTZ2024} proved it in the case of diagonal hypersurfaces, and Brosowsky et al.~\cite{BCPT2025} did so for certain binomial hypersurfaces.
+Singh \cite{Singh05} proved Conjecture~\ref{CRST conjecture} when $R$ is a localization of a toric ring, Caminata, Shideler, Tucker and Zerman~\cite{CSTZ2024} proved it for diagonal hypersurfaces, and Brosowsky, Coskun, Pande and Tucker~\cite{BCPT2025} proved it for certain binomial hypersurfaces.
 However, very little is known beyond these cases.
-In this paper, we further investigate Conjecture\ref{CRST conjecture}.
+In this paper, we further investigate Conjecture \ref{CRST conjecture}.

 Before stating the main result of this paper, we recall the definition of pure ring extensions.
 A ring extension $R \hookrightarrow S$ is said to be \textit{pure} if the natural map $M \to M \otimes_R S$ is injective for all $R$-modules $M$.
 The main result of this paper is the following: \begin{thm}[Theorem \ref{Uniform positivity of F-signature of pure subrings}] Let $(R, \m) \hookrightarrow (S, \n)$ be a pure local $\C$-algebra homomorphism between normal local rings essentially of finite type over $\C$.
 If $\Spec S$ is of klt type and $s(S)>0$, then $s(R)>0$. \end{thm}